shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 6. Enter **Default value** of **0**.

-   >**Note:** we are prepending variable names with var, so it is easy to find them, and it is good practice.
+   >**Note:** We are prepending variable names with var, so it is easy to find them, and it is good practice.

       ![](../media/lab-05/image23.png)